anant-365/AWS-React-Express-Node/README.md

 -----
   ![Project Screenshot](https://github.com/anant-365/AWS-React-Express-Node/blob/main/Readme_images/cloudFront_4.webp)
 -----
-  - If the custom domain is not available we can skip the request certificate step ( YOU CAN DO THAT IF YOU WANT, I DIDN'T REQUEST THE CERTIFICATE FOR MY PROJECT ).
+  - If the custom domain is not available we can skip the request certificate step ( YOU CAN REQUEST CERTIFICATE IF YOU WANT, I DIDN'T REQUEST THE CERTIFICATE FOR MY PROJECT ).
   - Leave rest as default and create the distribution.
   - Copy the distribution domain name and paste it in your browser search bar and search it.
 -----